-Best Time for Weather: The best time for the most comfortable weather in Orlando is between January and April, with little rain and afternoon temperatures that range from the low to upper 20s.
+- Best Time to Go to Orlando for Good Weather: The best time for the most comfortable weather in Orlando is between January and April, when there’s little chance of rain and afternoon temperatures that range from the low to upper 20s.

-Best Time for Beaches: For those who plan to enjoy day trips to the beach, the best time to take advantage of the sand, sun and the sea for swimming is March through May.
-This is when there will be plenty of sunshine and warm temperatures with the chances for rain relatively minimal.
-The sea temperature is already at 23°C in March, increasing to 25°C in April and 26°C in May.
-While it continues to warm as the year moves forward, the chances for rain increase significantly with the arrival of storm season in June.
+- Best Time for Beaches: The best time to take advantage of the sand, sun, and the sea for swimming is March through May.
+This is when there will be plenty of sunshine and warm temperatures, with chances for rain relatively minimal.
+Sea temperature is already at 23°C in March, increasing to 25°C in April and 26°C in May.
+While it continues to warm as the year moves forward, chances for rain increase significantly with the arrival of storm season in June.

-Best Time For Visiting Theme Parks: The best time for visiting the theme parks depends on the experience you’re looking for.
-If you hope to avoid the biggest crowds, don’t go during school holidays like spring break, summer vacation and around the Christmas and New Year’s holidays.
+- Best Time For Visiting Theme Parks: The best time for visiting Orlando’s theme parks depends on the experience you’re looking for.
+If you hope to avoid the biggest crowds, don’t go during school holidays like spring break, summer vacation, or around the Christmas and New Year’s holidays.
 During those times the lines will be the longest, while accommodation and airfare will be at their steepest.
 This is also when the parks host many special events, however, which might make it worth coming during busier periods.
-For the fewest crowds, plan to go between mid-January and mid-May, except from mid-March through the first week in April which is spring break for many students.
+For the fewest crowds, plan to go between mid-January and mid-May, except mid-March through the first week in April which is spring break for many students.
 Parks tend to be less busy mid-week.

-High Season: (March and April, June through August, mid-December through early January) High season falls during several different times of the year in Orlando, mainly coinciding during times school isn’t in session.
-That includes March and April due to spring break, the summer months of June through August, and winter break, from about mid-December through early January.
-This is the time you can expect the biggest crowds and the highest prices with many families taking advantage of schooltime off.
+- High Season (March and April, June through August, mid-December through early January): High season falls during several different times of the year in Orlando, mainly during times when school isn’t in session.
+This includes March and April due to spring break, the summer months of June through August, and winter break, from about mid-December through early January.
+These are the times you can expect the biggest crowds and the highest prices with many families taking advantage of schooltime off.

-Shoulder Season: (February, mid-September through October) The shoulder season is a bit all over the place as well.
-February tends to a quieter month with the holiday crowds gone while spring is still weeks away yet the weather is often idyllic.
-While the weather will be much warmer and likely wetter too, mid-September through October is another good time with summer vacation having passed.
+- Shoulder Season (February, mid-September through October): The shoulder season is a bit all over the place as well.
+February tends to a quieter month after the departure of the holiday crowds; spring is still weeks away yet the weather is often idyllic.
+While it will be much warmer and likely wetter too, mid-September through October can be another good time to visit, just after summer vacation has passed.

-The low season is limited generally to the month of May and November through mid-December, before the big winter break crowds.
-May’s weather will be warm but not too hot, while the rainiest part of the year begins to fade by November and into December, with it often feeling rather balmy.
+- Low Season (May, November through mid-December): Orlando’s low season is limited generally to the month of May and the period of November through mid-December.
+May’s weather will be warm but not too hot, while by November and December the rainiest part of the year begins to fade, with the weather often feeling rather balmy.
 This is another good time to score lower airfare and accommodation rates.

 Orlando Weather by Month

-Orlando Weather in March: March often brings idyllic weather to Orlando, not too hot but just right with daytime highs now climbing to 25°C. You’ll still need to bring a sweater or sweatshirt for chilly mornings and evening with the lows at 12°C and you may want to pack a light rain jacket too with 82mm of precipitation over 11 days in March on average.
-With the sea temperature at 23°C, bringing a bathing suit is not only a good idea for swimming in heated pools, but at the beach.
+- Orlando Weather in March: March often brings idyllic weather to Orlando, as daytime highs now climb to 25°C. You’ll still need to bring a sweater or sweatshirt for chilly mornings and evening with the lows at 12°C and you may want to pack a light rain jacket too; 82mm of precipitation falls over 11 days in March on average.
+With sea temperature at 23°C, bringing a bathing suit is not only a good idea for swimming in heated pools, but at the beach as well.
 (Average Max Temperature: 25°C. Average Precipitation: 92mm.)

-Orlando Weather in April: While April brings even warmer weather with high temperatures now at 28°C. If you go this month, outside of spring break, usually the latter half, you’ll find that it won’t be as scorching hot as both the heat and the crowds will be much easier to manage.
-With precipitation decreasing quite a bit to 61mm over 10 days, you’re unlikely to need a rain jacket very often.
+- Orlando Weather in April: April brings even warmer weather with high temperatures now at 28°C. With precipitation decreasing quite a bit to 61mm over 10 days, you’re unlikely to need a rain jacket very often.
 Now it’s all about warm weather clothing, but you might still want to toss in a sweater or sweatshirt for cooler evenings and for rides like roller coasters that can make it feel chillier due to the wind.
 (Average Max Temperature: 28°C. Average Precipitation: 61mm.)

-Orlando Weather in June: June in Orlando will be scorching hot and quite a bit wetter as the month progresses with an average of 170mm of precipitation over 22 days now.
-The common saying is rain ponchos and theme park fast passes will be your best friend in the summer months.
-The average high increases another degree to 32°C and the low is at 22°C so there’s really no escaping the warmth now – even the sea will be quite warm at 28°C. It’s all about that summer attire now, including a wide-brimmed hat and plenty of sunscreen, along with those rain ponchos.
+- Orlando Weather in June: June in Orlando will be scorching hot and quite a bit wetter as the month progresses – an average of 170mm of precipitation falls over 22 days this month.
+The common saying is rain ponchos and theme park fast passes will be your best friends in the summer months.
+The average high increases another degree to 32°C and the low is at 22°C so there’s really no escaping the warmth now – even the sea will be quite warm at 28°C. Pack your summer attire, including a wide-brimmed hat and plenty of sunscreen, along with those rain ponchos.
 (Average Max Temperature: 32°C. Average Precipitation: 170mm.)

-Orlando Weather in July: The heat and humidity rises even more in July, making it important for visitors who come now to take precautions to avoid heat exhaustion, such as drinking water frequently to stay hydrated and taking breaks in the shade or swimming.
+- Orlando Weather in July: The heat and humidity rise even more in July, making it important for visitors who come now to take precautions to avoid heat exhaustion, such as drinking water frequently to stay hydrated, taking breaks in the shade, or swimming.
 The mercury climbs to 33°C in the afternoon and sometimes higher, and there’s even more rainfall now with an average of 196mm over 23 days.
-Bring clothing that will keep you as dry and cool as possible, along with plenty of sunscreen if you plan to visit in July.
+Bring clothing that will keep you as dry and cool as possible, along with plenty of sunscreen.
 (Average Max Temperature: 33°C. Average Precipitation: 196mm.)

-Orlando Weather in August: August is not much different than July in terms of the heat, humidity and precipitation, with the afternoon high remaining the same, and 171mm of rainfall over 24 days.
-The later in the month you visit, the greater the chances for a tropical storm as the peak season for storms in Florida is late summer and early fall, including the possibility of tropical storms and hurricanes, although it’s less likely in Orlando thanks to its more central location in the state farther away from the coast.
+- Orlando Weather in August: August is not much different than July in terms of the heat, humidity, and precipitation, with the afternoon high remaining the same, and 171mm of rainfall over 24 days.
+The later in the month you visit, the greater the chance for a tropical storm; the peak season for storms in Florida is late summer and early fall, which includes the possibility of tropical storms and hurricanes – although these are less likely in Orlando thanks to its more central location away from the coast.
 You are very likely to encounter thundershowers and heavy rain, but most often it comes in the form of short downpours, making it possible to duck into cover and just wait it out.
 Be prepared by bringing travel umbrellas, rain ponchos and the like.
 (Average Max Temperature: 33°C. Average Precipitation: 171mm.)

-Orlando Weather in September: The daily average high decreases slightly in September to 32°C but it will still be hot and muggy, and this month is also the height of hurricane season, so you’ll want to keep a close eye on the weather forecast and plan accordingly.
-While the chances for rain go down as September moves forward, there’s still a 50/50 chance that on any given day, especially in the afternoon, you’ll see some rain.
+- Orlando Weather in September: The daily average high decreases slightly in September to 32°C but it will still be hot and muggy.
+This month is also the height of hurricane season, so you’ll want to keep a close eye on the weather forecast and plan accordingly.
+While the chances for rain decreases over the course of the month, there’s still a 50/50 chance that on any given day, especially in the afternoon, you’ll see some rain.
 Plan to pack as you would for July or August, with lightweight clothing and waterproof gear, including rain ponchos.
 (Average Max Temperature: 32°C. Average Precipitation: 160mm.)

-Orlando Weather in October: October brings milder weather and milder crowds, with temperatures warm but not unbearably hot.
-The afternoon high is now at 29°C and the rain is decreasing now with 86mm on average over 13 days, while the sea is still warm enough for swimming to at 27°C. You’ll still want to focus on warm weather attire, with even the low temperature quite pleasant at 18°C but you might want to bring a sweater, hoodie or sweatshirt if you plan to enjoy theme park rides at night.
+- Orlando Weather in October: October brings milder weather and milder crowds, with temperatures still warm but not unbearably hot.
+The afternoon high is now at 29°C and rain is decreasing now, with 86mm falling on average over 13 days.
+Sea temperatures are still warm enough for swimming to at 27°C. You’ll still want to focus on warm-weather attire, with even the low temperature quite pleasant at 18°C, though you might want to bring a sweater, hoodie, or sweatshirt if you plan to enjoy theme park rides at night.
 (Average Max Temperature: 29°C. Average Precipitation: 86mm.)

-Orlando Weather in November: This month is typically characterized by warm, dry days with pleasant temperatures that include afternoon highs of 25°C. The odds of rain and reduced even more now with 48mm over 10 days meaning a rain jacket and other waterproof gear is likely to be unnecessary, especially later in the month.
-Evenings are getting chillier now with the low temperature at 14°C so you will want some type of jacket, sweater, hoodie or sweatshirt for nighttime.
+- Orlando Weather in November: November in Orlando is typically characterized by warm, dry days with pleasant temperatures that include afternoon highs of 25°C. The odds of rain are reduced even more now, with 48mm on average over 10 days; a rain jacket and other waterproof gear are likely to be unnecessary, especially later in the month.
+Evenings are getting chillier now with the low temperature at 14°C so you will want some type of jacket, sweater, hoodie, or sweatshirt for nighttime.
 (Average Max Temperature: 25°C. Average Precipitation: 48mm.)

-Orlando Weather in December: With the holidays here this month, the crowds return, especially in the latter half of December.
+- Orlando Weather in December: Crowds return with the arrival of the holidays, especially in the latter half of December.
 It’s typically pleasantly warm and dry this month with average highs of 23°C and about the same amount of precipitation as last month at 52mm over 10 days.
-This is the time to bring a mixed bag with long- and short-sleeve shirts, shorts and long pants, as well as a sweater or sweatshirt.
-Don’t forget that swimsuit either, it may still be warm enough to swim with the sea temperature at 24°C and you’ll probably need one to enjoy your hotel’s heated pool.
-(Average Max Temperature: 22°C. Average Precipitation: 52mm.)
+This is the time to bring a mix of long and short-sleeve shirts, shorts, and long pants, as well as a sweater or sweatshirt.
+Don’t forget that swimsuit either, it may still be warm enough to swim with the sea temperature at 24°C. (Average Max Temperature: 22°C. Average Precipitation: 52mm.)

 Orlando Events and Festivals